rybak/VanillaWithFlake/README.md

 - Zombie Villagers now have a chance to drop *Villager's Map Home* (Village Explorer Map) when killed by a player

 ### Mobs
+- If a Rabbit picks up a Rotten Flesh at night during a full Moon will turn the rabbit into an Killer Bunny
 - Illusioners now spawn in Woodland Mansions, for every 5 Vindicators 1 Illusioner spawns
 - Spiders and Cave Spiders now create Cobwebs periodically (Cave Spiders twice as fast as regular)
 - The first time a player kills the Ender Dragon it now spawns a Dragon Egg
-- Throwing Rotten Flesh at a Rabbit, at night during a full Moon will turn the rabbit into an Killer Bunny
 - Withers now escape Bedrock when they reach 50% Health (This is to nerf killing Withers with Bedrock, but still allow the technique to have a use for making the fight easier and to not break redstone machines that rely upon Bedrock cages)

 ## Current wish-list/not possible list: